semrush/intergalactic/website/docs/components/skeleton/skeleton.md

 > 💡 This component is one of the components that displays the download and reaction to user actions in the interface.
 For general rules on such components, see the [Loading patterns](/patterns/loading-states/).

-**Skeleton** is a component for displaying the structure of a block and/or a page during their initial loading.
-Skeletons are needed to form user's ideas about downloaded data.
+**Skeleton** is a component for displaying the structure of a widget and/or a page during their initial loading.
+Skeletons are needed to form user's mental map about data being loaded.

 The "bone" is an element of the skeleton.